enkidevs/curriculum/linux/user-and-file-management/manipulating-environment-variables/manipulating-environment-variables.md

 # into the environment
 export DRINK="water"
 echo $DRINK
-water
+# water
 ```

-> ⚠️When exporting a variable into the environment, be careful not to overwrite another important environment variable with the same name.
+> ⚠ When exporting a variable into the environment, be careful not to overwrite another important environment variable with the same name.

 ---
 ## Practice